 At dQ&A, we’re committed to protecting and respecting your privacy.
 We never take the information you give us for granted, we use it with reverence and responsibility, and we protect it fiercely.

-This Policy explains when and why we collect information about people who answer our questions or visit our website; how we use it, the conditions under which we may disclose it to others and how we keep it secure.
+This Policy explains when and why we collect information about survey respondents, website visitors, clients, and other parties interested in dQ&A; how we use it, the conditions under which we may disclose it to others and how we keep it secure.

 Any questions regarding this Policy and our privacy practices should be sent by email to firstname.lastname@example.org or by writing to dQ&A, 804 Haight Street, San Francisco, CA, 94117, USA.